pangeo-data/cmr/pangeo/README.md

-# SubFolder articulation of how pangeo works
+# Outreach: Draft articulation of how pangeo works

-Suppose I am a Researcher with a moderately ambitious interest in understanding *why* I want to work in the pangeo environment and *how* the pangeo environment comes together.
-To build the context, this narrative:
+I am a Researcher with a moderately ambitious interest in understanding *why* I want to work in the pangeo environment and *how* the pangeo environment comes together.
+To build the context: First a reminder of the three pangeo pillars; and then a narrative.

+**pangeo**

+- Foster collaboration around the open source scientific python ecosystem for ocean / atmosphere / land / climate science
+- Support the development with domain-specific geoscience packages
+- Improve scalability of these tools to handle petabyte-scale datasets on HPC and cloud platforms

+The latter is where much of the horsepower is focused today.
+As this has become a reality -- including pangeo instances -- the opportunity to build the community and support domain-specific package development has grown more acute (not to be obtuse).
+So as a Researcher we state the following axiomatic position...

 - I want to work in a Jupyter notebook...
   - ...in fact a JupyterLab notebook which is a feature-rich extension
   - ...that is hosted in a JupyterHub environment
 - I want to operate on some fairly large remote sensing datasets...
-  - ...to produce some non-trivial results; and the tools to produce them
+  - ...to produce some non-trivial results; and produce those tools I built and used to produce them!
   - Example: TenByGolive: 10 scalar fields (including acceleration) over large glaciated regions (400 km x 400 km)
   - Example: Synoptic: Ocean state data from several disparate sources including MODIS

-## What are these companies: GitHub?
+## What are these companies: Anaconda?
+GitHub?
 Binder?
 CircleCI?

 - A company that hosts public repos under the git system: Organized by individual (me) or organization
 - A company that will host a limited-duration executable instance of a Jupyter notebook GitHub repo